Divorcing a Narcissist Wife Takes Diligence and Patience

 - Other money that may be coming to your spouse in the divorce.

-Any of these can be used to pay the attorney fee and sanctions award.
-Even spousal support may be used for an award of attorney fees under certain circumstances.
+These can be used to pay the attorney's fee and sanctions award.
+Even spousal support may be used to award attorney's fees under certain circumstances.

 For example, let's say you have $300,000.00 in equity in a community residence.
 If your wife is entitled to half of that, you use that as a basis for awarding sanctions against your spouse.
-Do you think your spouse, who is the lower-income earner, will think twice before using the children as leverage or engaging in misconduct knowing she may be paying for it through her share of the equity?
+Do you think your spouse, the lower-income earner, will think twice before using the children as leverage or engaging in misconduct, knowing she may pay for it through her equity share?
 This is just one of several examples.

 But let's say there are few assets.
 What then?